 The easiest way to do this is to have all wheels off at the same time and the car resting on jackstands (4 jackstands).
 If this is not possible, no worries, you’ll just have to lift one corner (or one half of the car) at a time.

 When bleeding Foxbody brakes, you always start with the brake that is the farthest away from the master cylinder and end with the brake that is the closest.
-In this case, the order for Fox Mustangs is to start with the passenger side rear brake, then the driver side rear brake, passenger side front brake and finally finishing with the driver side front brake.
+In this case, the order for Fox Mustangs is to start with the passenger side rear brake, then the driver side rear brake, passenger side front brake, and then finishing with the driver side front brake.

 The job of the assistant is to sit in the car and pump the brake pedal when called to.